Nankai Broadcasting: History

 In 1960, Nankai Broadcasting decided to purchase land behind the road in Matsuyama City for the construction of a broadcasting hall, and issued new shares for this purpose.
 In March 1964, the Nankai Broadcasting Hall was completed.
 This building has 4 floors underground and 1 floor above ground, with a total floor area of 4,459 square meters.
 Radio moved on February 26 and television on February 29.
 On September 28 of the same year, Nankai Broadcasting began to broadcast color TV programs (networked programming) and opened a new relay station in Ozu (channel 11).
 On June 1, 1965, it opened its first UHF relay station in Kawanoe (channel 61).
 Nankai Broadcasting joined the Nippon News Network in 1966, cementing its relationship with NTV.
 Nankai Broadcasting conducted its first overseas work, also its first local color production, in 1968, interviewing Ehime people who were active throughout Southeast Asia.
 In 1969, RNB Radio and Television achieved uninterrupted broadcasting throughout the day, ending the daytime break.
 As of June 1969, when the decision was taken, the station was off air from 4:50pm to 5:20pm.
 The following year, Nankai Broadcasting implemented all locally-produced programs in color.
 The first news program in color aired on August 10.
 Videotape facilities were also converted.

 Ehime Broadcasting launched as the Fuji TV/FNN affiliate on December 10, 1969.
 Most of its primary programming was removed in October as part of a reorganization in anticipation for its launch.
-On May 12, 1970, Nankai Broadcasting exchanges footage of the Setouchi Sea Jack incident with NTV/NNN affiliate Hiroshima Telecasting.
+On May 12, 1970, Nankai Broadcasting exchanges footage of the Setouchi hijacking incident with NTV/NNN affiliate Hiroshima Telecasting.